benny-workspace/Sustainability-app/README.md

 Play Quiz: Users can challenge themselves with a sustainability-themed quiz to test their knowledge.

-The app provides an easy and educational experience, encouraging users to both learn and actively participate in sustainability efforts.  got this from chatgpt....someone adjust this and give it
+The app provides an easy and educational experience, encouraging users to both learn and actively participate in sustainability efforts.